Our research strategy

 These are a few of our integrated approaches.

-Working with partners with lived cancer experience, we have co-developed a Patient Engagement in Cancer Research plan that will ensure the voices of people affected by cancer are embedded in decision-making and capacity-building across our research programs.
-By championing patient leadership and supporting patients as co-creators within our processes, we are reframing our traditional research approaches through the lens of patients to make our research truly relevant to the communities we serve.
+Working with partners with lived cancer experience, we have co-developed a patient engagement strategy in cancer research funding that will ensure the voices of people affected by cancer are embedded in decision-making and capacity-building across our research programs.
+By championing patient leadership and supporting patients as co-creators within our processes, we are reframing our traditional research approaches through the lens of patients to make our research truly relevant to the communities we serve..

 We will engage partners beyond the patient community – such as research funders, cancer agencies/foundations and industry – to broaden our reach, fill gaps in research knowledge and expertise, connect directly with end users and leverage our investments to fund more grants.
 We will involve partners early to co-create research programs, maintaining transparency, communication and flexibility, and work together to ensure our shared goals are met for the benefit of people’s health.